taksaru/Game-Guides/BOTW/11 - Eldin1.md

 * Shrine Quest: Brother's Roast to SW at Gorko Tunnel
   * Kayra Mah Shrine (64/120)
 * Igneo Talus: Across Darb Pond to SE (20/40)
-* Korok 412: Rock behind cracked boulder to E
-* Korok 413: Rock in middle of Darb Pond to N
+* Korok 412: Rock in middle of Darb Pond to N
-* Korok 414: Magnesis Puzzle to W
+* Korok 413: Magnesis Puzzle to W
 * Igneo Talus: Center to Gorko Lake to N (21/40)
 * Daqa Koh Shrine to NW (65/120)
 * Cross Bridge of Eldin and Complete Divine Beast Vah Rudania
 * Side Quest: The Jewel Trade
 * Warp back to Mo'a Keet Shrine
 * Follow path S and go E into Akala

+* 413 Koroks

 Next: [Akkala 1](12 - Akkala1.md)